aborroy/alfresco-agents-lab-clive/README.md

 ## Configuration

 All configuration is loaded from `.env` file.
-Create it with your local settings:
+You can choose between two LLM providers:

+### Option 1: Self-hosted with Ollama

 ```env
 # LLM Configuration